 Murder Mystery Machine

 In their investigation of what seems to be a simple murder, you follow two detectives, Cassandra Clarke and Nate Houston.
-As the detectives investigate, they find themselves roped into a complex series of related crimes.
+But, as the detectives investigate, they find themselves roped into a complex series of related crimes.

 The game is episodic, with three episodes available in-game right now.
 And because this is available through Apple Arcade, you won't have to pay extra for new episodes.